Rajah Broadcasting Network: FM Stations

-Cable/DTV channels
+Programming

 Radyo Bandido TV

 Radyo Bandido TV is a Tagalog-language news/talk channel of Rajah Broadcasting Network.
 The channel predominantly airs simulcasts of DZRJ 810 AM programs.
 The channel launched on September 16, 2019.
 Radyo Bandido TV started its official broadcasting on October 15, 2019.

-RJ Rock TV
+Rock MNL

-RJ Rock TV is a music and entertainment cable/terrestrial television channel operated by Rajah Broadcasting Network.
+Rock MNL is a music and entertainment cable/terrestrial television channel operated by Rajah Broadcasting Network.
 It was launched on September 1, 2019.